Reubzz/OOPS-Exam/Readme.md

 * **What is Polymorphism**

-  Polymorphism means many forms of one.
+  Polymorphism means having many forms of one.
 In Polymorphism a Function may show different output dependng on the parameters you provide to the function.
 The act of defining functions with same name but with different parameters to show different outputs is known as Function Overloading.
 C++ Supports Function Overloading.
 And the whole act of Function Overloading as a whole means Polymorphism.

+* **What is virtual function**

+  Virtual Function is a member function in the base class that you redefine in a derived class.
+A virtual function is declared using the `virtual` keyword.
+When the function is made virtual, C++ determines which function is to be invoked at the runtime based on the type of the object pointed by the base class pointer.

 * **Explain C++ Templates with a snippet of code.**